PICkit: PICkit 2

-The PICkit 2 — introduced in May 2005 — replaced the PICkit 1.
-The most notable difference between the two is that the PICkit 2 has a separate programmer/debugger unit which plugs into the board carrying the chip to be programmed, whereas the PICkit 1 was a single unit.
+The PICkit 2 was introduced in May 2005 to replace the PICkit 1.
+The PICkit 2 has a separate programmer/debugger unit which plugs into the board carrying the chip to be programmed, whereas the PICkit 1 is a single unit.
 This makes it possible to use the programmer with a custom circuit board via an in-circuit serial programming (ICSP) header.
 This feature is not intended for so-called "production" programming, however.

 The PICkit 2 uses an internal PIC18F2550 with FullSpeed USB.
-The latest PICkit 2 firmware allows the user to program and debug most of the 8 and 16 bit PICmicro and dsPIC members of the Microchip product line.
+The PICkit 2 firmware allows the user to program and debug most of the 8 and 16-bit PICmicro and dsPIC members of the Microchip product line.

-The PICkit 2 is open to the public, including its hardware schematic, firmware source code (in C language) and application programs (in C# language).
-End users and third parties can easily modify both the hardware and software for enhanced features. e.g. Linux version of PICkit 2 application software, DOS style CMD support, etc.
+The PICkit 2 is open to the public, including its hardware schematic, firmware source code (in C language), and application programs (in C# language).
+End users and third parties can modify both the hardware and software. e.g. Linux version of PICkit 2 application software, DOS-style CMD support, etc.

-The PICkit 2 has a programmer-to-go (PTG) feature, which can download the hex file and programming instructions into on-board memory (128 KB I²C EEPROM or 256 KB I²C EEPROM), so that no PC is required at the end application.
+The PICkit 2 has a Programmer-To-Go (PTG) feature, which enables the PIC MCU memory image to be downloaded into on-board memory (128 KB I²C EEPROM or 256 KB I²C EEPROM).
+Once the image has been downloaded, devices can be programmed with this memory image without a PC.

-The Microchip version of PICkit 2 has a standard 128 KB memory.
-256 KB memory can be achieved by modifying the hardware or from third party clones.
+The Microchip version of PICkit 2 has 128 KB memory as standard.
+256 KB memory can be accommodated by modifying the hardware or by using a third-party clone.

-Additionally, a 500 kHz three-channel logic analyser and a UART tool are built into the PICkit 2.
-These features are missing from the PICkit 3.
+A 500 kHz three-channel logic analyzer and a UART tool are built into the PICkit 2.
+These features are not available in the PICkit 3.

-Since release of V2.61, PICkit 2 PC software now supports a maximum 4 megabytes of memory for the programmer-to-go feature.
-This modification makes the PICkit 2 support eight times as much memory as the PICkit 3.
-This enhancement has been contributed by Au Group Electronics and the PICkit 2 firmware is also reported to be submitted to Microchip PICkit 2 team in the middle of March 2009.
-This enhancement may be integrated into future firmware releases, too.
+Since the release of V2.61, PICkit 2 PC software now supports a maximum of 4 megabytes of memory for the programmer-to-go feature.
+With this modification, the PICkit 2 supports eight times as much memory as the PICkit 3.
+This enhancement has been contributed by Au Group Electronics and the PICkit 2 firmware is also reported to be submitted to the Microchip PICkit 2 team in the middle of March 2009.

 PICkit 3

-Microchip has gone on to manufacture the PICkit 3, a variation of the PICkit 2 with the same form factor and a new translucent case.
+In January 2009, Microchip released the PICkit 3, a variation of the PICkit 2 with the same form factor and a new translucent case.
 It features a faster 16-bit PIC24F processor and a wider voltage regulation range.
-There are some complaints of it not being as reliable as the Pickit 2.

-Both PICkit 2 and PICkit 3 have internal, switch-mode voltage regulators.
-This allows them, in the case of the PICkit 2, to generate voltages from 2.5 to 5 volts, or in the case of the PICkit 3, 2.5 to 5.5 volts, from a 5 V USB supply, at around 100 mA.
-Both have options for calibrating the output with a multimeter, for increased accuracy.
-Additionally, for some PICs, the MCLR programming voltage can be generated, at around 13 to 14 volts.
+Both PICkit 2 and PICkit 3 have internal, switch-mode voltage regulators: from a 5 V USB supply at around 100 mA, the PICkit 2, generates 2.5 to 5 volts, and the PICkit 3 generates 2.5 to 5.5 volts.
+On both units, accuracy may be increased by calibrating the output with a multimeter.
+For some PICs, the MCLR programming voltage can be generated, at around 13 to 14 volts.
 This voltage is required to reprogram the flash memory.